DARufon04/WD-SW4-Rufon/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-This repository project will show two different designs to showcase the features of the 2 websites.
-The technology used in this website is CSS and HTML.
+- This project highlights various website features and helps improve skills in web design.
+It focuses on creating creative and enjoyable designs using only HTML and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->